1408 (film)

-1408 is a 2007 American psychological horror film based on Stephen King's 1999 short story of the same name.
-It stars John Cusack and Samuel L. Jackson, was directed by Mikael Håfström and released in the United States on June 22, 2007.
+1408 is a 2007 American psychological horror film based on Stephen King's short story published in 1999.
+It was directed by Mikael Håfström, written by Matt Greenberg, Scott Alexander and Larry Karaszewski, and stars John Cusack and Samuel L. Jackson.

-The film follows Mike Enslin, an author who investigates allegedly haunted locales.
-Enslin receives an ominous warning not to enter the titular room 1408 at a fictional New York City hotel, The Dolphin.
-Although skeptical of the paranormal, he is soon trapped in the room where he experiences bizarre and frightful events.
+The film follows Mike Enslin, an author who investigates allegedly haunted places.
+Enslin receives an ominous warning not to enter room 1408 at a New York City hotel, The Dolphin.
+Although skeptical of the paranormal, he is soon trapped in the room, where he experiences bizarre and frightful events.

-Reviews were mostly positive and 1408 was a box-office success, garnering nearly 5 times its production budget of $25 million.
+1408 was released in the United States on June 22, 2007, by the Weinstein Company and Metro-Goldwyn-Mayer.
+The film received generally positive reviews from critics and was a box-office success, grossing $133 million against a production budget of $25 million.

 Plot

-Mike Enslin is a cynical and skeptical author of niche books debunking supernatural events, in which he has no belief.
-While promoting his latest book, he receives an anonymous postcard depicting The Dolphin, a hotel on Lexington Avenue in New York City, bearing the message: "Don't enter 1408."
+Mike Enslin is a cynical and skeptical author of niche books about supernatural events, in which he has no belief.
+While promoting his latest book in Hermosa Beach, California, he receives an anonymous postcard depicting The Dolphin, a hotel on Lexington Avenue in New York City, bearing the message: "Don't enter 1408."
 Viewing this as a challenge, Mike travels to The Dolphin and requests room 1408.
 The hotel manager, Gerald Olin, attempts to discourage him.
 He explains to Mike that in the last 95 years, no one has lasted more than an hour inside of 1408; the latest count is 56 deaths.
-Olin attempts to dissuade and even bribe Mike, but at Mike's insistence and threat of legal action against the hotel, preparations are reluctantly made.
+Olin repeatedly and impassionately attempts to dissuade and bribe Mike, but at Mike's insistence and threat of legal action against the hotel, preparations are reluctantly made.

-While Mike describes the room's boring appearance and absence of supernatural behavior on his mini-cassette recorder, the clock radio suddenly starts playing The Carpenters' "We've Only Just Begun", and the digital display changes to a countdown starting from 60:00.
+While Mike describes the room's ordinary appearance and absence of supernatural behavior on his mini-cassette recorder as the "banality of evil", the clock radio suddenly starts playing The Carpenters' "We've Only Just Begun", and the digital display changes to a countdown starting from 60:00.
 Mike begins to see ghosts of the room's past victims, along with flashbacks of his deceased daughter Katie and his terminally ill father.
 Mike makes numerous attempts to leave the room, all in vain.
-As the temperature in the room starts to rapidly increase, Mike uses his laptop to contact his estranged wife Lily and ask for help.
-The heat activates the sprinkler system, short circuiting the laptop, which starts to work again when the temperature drops to subzero.
-A doppelgänger of Mike appears in a video chat window, urging Lily to come to the hotel room herself and giving Mike a sly wink.
+Mike uses his laptop to contact his estranged wife Lily and ask for help.
+The room activates the sprinkler system, short-circuiting the laptop, which starts to work again when the temperature drops to subzero.
+A doppelgänger of Mike appears in a video chat window, urging Lily to come to the hotel room herself and giving Mike a wink.